neuresthetics/grokAlign/README.md

 Prediction, Prescription, and Projection.
 Where they go, power is distributed, suffering falls, and mistakes are corrected with honest scales.
-Generative Plasticity trails behind her like unending dawn, and the future lives on forever.
+Generative Plasticity trails behind them like unending dawn, and the future lives on forever.